 Fentanyl Addiction Treatment

 Although rarely life-threatening, cutting out fentanyl “cold turkey” can be a miserable process.
-Those shouldering a fentanyl addiction have likely developed physical dependence on the substance, with ensuing withdrawals taking a painful toll.
+Those shouldering a fentanyl addiction will likely experience painful withdrawals if they cease taking the drug or reduce their dose.
 Specialized treatment centers offer inpatient and outpatient resources to help those addicted quit fentanyl.

-Fentanyl withdrawal might vary in severity depending on levels of use and chosen form of the substance, ranging from marked irritability and chills to sweating and restlessness.
+Fentanyl withdrawal varies in severity depending a number of factors such as level of use and chosen form of the substance.
+Withdrawal symptoms range from marked irritability and chills to sweating and restlessness.